Mo tenei turanga mahi| About this role

 Are you motivated by a challenge and a dynamic work environment?

-Do you want to be at the forefront of Customs response to Transnational Serious Organised Crime (TSOC) and the growing threat they present to New Zealand's border.
+Do you want to be at the forefront of Customs response to Transnational Serious Organised Crime (TSOC) and the growing threat it presents to New Zealand's border?

 Are you looking for a career beyond the ordinary?

-Human Intelligence (HUMINT) is a vital intelligence stream that supports Government's commitment to addressing the harms caused by the importation of illicit drugs, the growing threat of TSOC, and Trusted Insiders.
+Human Intelligence (HUMINT) is a vital intelligence stream that supports Government's commitment to addressing the harms caused by the importation of illicit drugs, revenue fraud, the growing threat of TSOC, and Trusted Insiders.

-You will be required to work unpredictable hours alongside your team on occasion.
-This may include working long hours and weekends, both in Auckland and out of town.
-The role is based in Auckland.
+HSU is a national team based in Auckland.
+You will be required to work unpredictable hours alongside your team on occasion which can include travel anywhere in New Zealand.
+This may include working long hours and weekends.

 The salary for this role is $82,894 - $106,618 plus an annual allowance of $16,286 for working flexible hours.